Techgrounds-Cloud-9/cloud-9-jsm-1985/Week-05/AWS-05-S3.md

 ## Exercise
 1. Create new S3 bucket with the following requirements: Region: Frankfurt (eu-central-1)

     ● Upload a cat picture to your bucket.

     ● Share the object URL of your cat picture with a peer.
 Make sure they are able to see the picture.

-2. Exercise 2
-● Create new bucket with the following requirements:Region: Frankfurt eu-central-1)
+2. Create new bucket with the following requirements:Region: Frankfurt eu-central-1)

     ● Upload the four files that make up AWS’ demo website.

     ● Enable static website hosting.

     ● Share the bucket website endpoint with a peer.
 Make sure they are able to see the website.

 ### Sources
 https://docs.aws.amazon.com/AmazonS3/latest/userguide/Welcome.html

 https://aws.amazon.com/s3/faqs/?nc=sn&loc=7

 https://aws.amazon.com/s3/storage-classes/?nc=sn&loc=3